-Originally, the Peace Plaza was beautifully landscaped with flowering cherry trees, beneath the Plaza.
+Originally, the Peace Plaza was beautifully landscaped with flowering cherry trees, plants and reflecting pools.
+These, unfortunately, had to be removed in 1990 as part of a waterproofing project undertaken by the Japan Center Garage which is located beneath the Plaza.
 It is now time to rebuild the Peace Plaza.
 Kimio Kimura, an internally acclaimed designer of Japanese gardens is the project's landscape architect.
 His plan-the winning design in a